 Passive vs. Active Management

 What this decision ultimately comes down to is your risk tolerance, which is your ability to stomach volatility in the hopes of higher returns.
-Passive investing is a perfect match for risk-averse individuals due to the safe nature of ETFs, index funds and mutual funds.
+While no equity-focused investment approach can be called safe, a portfolio more focused on matching market returns is safer than one seeking to “beat” or “time” the market.
 On the other hand, if risky investing is within your means, an active portfolio could be more fitting.

 Your investment goals are another deciding factor for which style of management is preferable.
 For example, let’s say there’s a 25-year-old who wants to buy a home over the next few years and a 30-year-old who’s saving for retirement.
 The investments they should make are drastically different.
 Because the future homeowner is closing in on his or her goal, he or she might consider high-risk, high-reward investments.
 Retirement is far away for the 30-year-old, though, allowing this person to stick to passive investing if he or she so chooses.